Rick-T137/VIC-BBS/README.md

 VIC-20 Bulletin Board System

 This is a bulletin board system (BBS) that runs on a Commodore VIC-20 personal computer.
 In addition to the VIC, you'll need:
-- at least 16KB of memory expansion (37KB is optimal)
+- at least 16KB of memory expansion (35KB expansion is optimal)
 - a WiFi modem such as Strikelink (or some other method to connect ie: null modem to tcpser server)
 - storage device (ie: 1541 disk drive, SD2IEC drive or pi1541 drive)